-Third-party documents provided by the family must be dated within 60 days of the PHA request date.
+Third-party documents provided by the family must be dated within 120 days of the PHA request date.
+The PHA will accept a statement dated within the appropriate benefit year for fixed income sources.

 If the PHA determines that third-party documents provided by the family are not acceptable, the PHA will explain the reason to the family and request additional documentation.